BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 • bets placed or offered.
 b.
 For peer-to-peer betting, it should be possible to suspend betting markets manually or automatically

+> **Implementation**
+A. In the event that a critical unforseen failure causes the game logic to output values outside of the game range, the game can be reset and re-ran
+B. In the event of an unrecoverable error, the game can be voided and fees refunded to players
+C. Sufficient information is maintained about each Customer and their respective plays in each game such that the game can be restored to its pre-failure state

 ## RTS 11